Ed Sheeran Claims Taylor Swift Is Crazy Protective Of Her Music

 “I remember when I did a song with her for her album, I was in San Francisco and they sent someone with a locked briefcase with an iPad and one song on it, and they flew to San Francisco and played the song I’ve done with her.
 And they asked if I like it, and I was like, ‘Yeah,’ and then they took it back.
 That’s how I hear it.”

-The instance he is talking about is when he and Swift collaborated on her hit “Everything Has Changed” on her album titled “Red” back in 2012.
+The instance he is talking about is when he and Swift collaborated on her hit “Everything Has Changed” on her album titled Red back in 2012.
 While Ed does, on occasion, get to listen to his friend’s music – it is under lock and key the entire time.

 Other Taylor Swift Stories On Inquisitr